Dan4P/pxt-extension/README.md

 To create your webpage you use github pages.
 Once the page is published and the previous changes made you should be able to import and use your extension following the instructions in the 'use as extension' section above.
 The following are the steps i used to add blocks to the editor via the editor extension. https://github.com/Dan4P/dan4p.github.io is the page i used along with the files i uploaded to add blocks.
 * the editor and webpage communicate via iframes, https://makecode.com/extensions/extensions shows how to build an and send messages between the frames
 * i used the 'action: "extwritecode"' setting to send my messages
-* create a new extension use the same method as before and take the main.ts and the pxt.json files.
-These should be used as the values for code and json respectivly.
+* click create blocks button and new block should be there once you return to editor.
+Code used to make the new block is in the index.html file

 useful links
 * https://makecode.com/extensions/extensions